Looking for good budget tires?

 You might have come across the Goodyear Viva 3 from Walmart.

-Sure, Goodyear is one of the most well-known tire brands, and no one doubts their overall quality.
+Sure, Goodyear is one of the most well-known tire brands, and no one doubts its overall quality.

 But with some models of the Viva 3’s going for $45, we don’t blame you for being skeptical.